What is the New Business Idea Program?

 How to Apply

-Letters for Intent for New Business Idea funding will be accepted between July 1st and September 30th 2020.
-Conditional awards will be announced in November 16th 2020, based on KenCrest’s mission and strategic alignment.
-Conditional award recipients will be required to submit business plans by January 15th 2021.
-KenCrest Board of Directors will announce the recipients in March 2021 (date TBD).
-Below are the links to the printable and online applications.
+Letters for Intent for New Business Idea funding will be accepted between July 1 and September 30, 2021.
+Conditional awards will be announced on November 15, 2021, based on KenCrest’s mission and strategic alignment.
+Conditional award recipients are required to submit business plans by January 14, 2022.
+KenCrest Centers Board of Directors will announce the recipients in February 2022.

 Online Application (preferred)